yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/scripting/network.md

     }
     ```

-4. Use SocketIO in the component can go to [SocketIO official website](http://socket.io/) for API and files
+4. To use SocketIO in the component you can go to [SocketIO official website](http://socket.io/) for API and files